dynamsoft-docs/license-server-docs/about/activate.md

 # How to activate a license

-When you click on "Activate" for a purchased license, you can choose one of the two activation options
+When you activate a purchased license, you can choose one of two activation options

 > Once chosen and activated, it can not be undone.
 So make sure you choose the correct one.

 * Dynamsoft-Hosting
 * Self-Hosting

-Both options use the same software we call **License Tracking Server** ( `LTS` for short) to track the license usage.
+Both options use the same software, **License Tracking Server** ( `LTS` for short), to track the license usage.
 The differences are shown in the following table

 > Read more on [What is a License Tracking Server]({{site.about}}terms.html#license-tracking-server)